VincentBernet/Certified-Donation-Gestionary/README.md

  - Complete CRUD application
  - Posibility to read/edit/delete only the profile created your own userprofile.
  - Data validation all over our forms (via php and some java alert), using Session to set flash message
- - All forms use Session to avoid reloading the page and get anoying pops up and ressending data to our database with only Post.
+ - All forms use Session to avoid reloading thepage and get anoying pops up and ressending data to our database with only Post.
  - Night mode button using Java script to change css of our whole website, using changment of CSS on the DOM and saving those on localstorage
  - Html and CSS injections protection via Html entities and using pdo to make the link beetween our page and our DataBase